 Consequently, the Bureau du Design, de la Mode et des Métiers d’Art was created.
 It includes the initial ambition of the Ateliers de Paris and all the appendix projects.

-Among the Bureau’s projects, three prices are awarded to several professionnals: Label Fabriqué à Paris, Grands Prix de la Création de la Ville de Paris and Prix Savoir-faire en transmission.
+Among the Bureau’s projects, three prizes are awarded to several professionnals: Label Fabriqué à Paris, Grands Prix de la Création de la Ville de Paris and Prix Savoir-faire en transmission.

 The Fondation Rémy Cointreau supports the Bureau du Design, de la Mode et des Métiers d’Art as the sponsor of Grands Prix de la Création de la Ville de Paris and of Prix Savoir-faire en transmission.